Spec MX-5 Challenge Racing 2021

-Each event is run with either SCCA or NASA on a club racing weekend.
+Each event, except the Championship is run with either SCCA or NASA on a club racing weekend.
 The series will generally run 3-day events, with the first day being a track test day (usually 3-4 sessions on track), and the next two days following the standard regional weekend format of qualifying and a race each day.
 The cars running in the Challenge will be assigned an appropriate run group by the organizers and will have a split start from other classes.

 What does the season cost and what do I get?